Shift operators of the Dotsenko-Fateev equation and its higher order versions: : a specialization of

-\item To apply the middle convolution formula: we proceed as follows: \begin{itemize} \item if $XPX^{-1}$ has poles (at $x=0,1$), multiply a power of $x$ and a power of $x-1$ from the left to both sides of \eqref{mc} to kill the poles, \item multiply from the left powers of $\partial$ so that both sides can have $(\theta,\partial)$-forms, \item replace $\theta$ by $\theta-r-1,$ and name the left-hand side operator as $R_2$ and the right one as $R_1$. \end{itemize} In this way, \eqref{mc} is transformed to
+we proceed as follows: \begin{itemize} \item if $XPX^{-1}$ has poles (at $x=0,1$), multiply a power of $x$ and a power of $x-1$ from the left to both sides of \eqref{mc} to kill the poles, \item multiply from the left some powers of $\partial$ so that both sides can have $(\theta,\partial)$-forms, \item replace $\theta$ by $\theta-r-1,$ and name the left-hand side operator as $R_2$ and the right one as $R_1$. \end{itemize} In this way, \eqref{mc} is transformed to

 \item Apply Euclidean algorithm to $\mathbf{E}=S\!E_6(sh(\mathbf{a}))$ and $R_2$ ($\nu={\rm ord}R_2$).
 It goes :

 where $\nu'=\nu-1, \nu''=\nu-2$.
 Putting

 since $\mathbf{E}v_6=0$, we have Thus we have the shift operator $P_6$ of $S\!E_6$ for the shift $sh$: